Cynthia Carroll, CFRE | Executive Director

 As part of the fund development team, Robyn shares the countless stories of Autism Nova Scotia with individuals and organizations alike, so they understand the difference their support makes.
 With a focus on donations, major gifts, and planned giving, she curates relationships with valued donors and seeks out new opportunities to ensure the sustainability of the organization.

-Marc works with head office and chapter staff to engage the autism community across the province and connect them to the programs, supports, and resources offered through Autism Nova Scotia.
-Through digital and conventional marketing, he ensures that our message of understanding, acceptance, and inclusion reaches as many people and organizations as possible.
+Reece works with head office and chapter staff to engage the autism community across the province and connect them to the programs, supports, and resources offered through Autism Nova Scotia.
+Through digital and conventional marketing, Reece ensures that our message of understanding, acceptance, and inclusion reaches as many people and organizations as possible.

 Autism Works Entrepreneurship / Autism Works Launch Pad